Plane crashes in Sao Paulo neighborhood, 2 dead, 12 injured

-SAO PAULO (AP) — A small plane has crashed in a residential neighborhood in Sao Paulo, leaving at least two people dead and a dozen injured.
+SAO PAULO (AP) — A small single-engine plane crashed Friday in a residential neighborhood in Brazil’s biggest city, leaving at least two people dead and a dozen injured, firefighters said.

-Live images on Globo Television showed charred remains of a plane that apparently hit into the side of a building.
+Live images on Globo Television showed the charred remains of the plane that firefighters said hit three houses near the small Campo do Marte airfield.
 Two cars in front of the building were also smashed.

-A Sao Paulo firefighting spokesman told The Associated Press that two were dead and another 12 were injured.
-Andre Elias says two bodies were removed from the plane.
+A Sao Paulo firefighting spokesman told The Associated Press that the bodies of two people were pulled from the wreckage of the six-seat Cessna 210 Centurion.

+Spokesman Andre Elias said it wasn’t immediately clear if the plane was carrying more than two people.

 Most Read Nation & World Stories